 If you think this is something you could help with, please email email@example.com.
 State why you would like to help, highlight your relevant credentials.

-We are looking for drivers in Fermoy and Mitchelstown in order to assist with transportation of cats.
+We are looking for drivers in the Mitchelstown area in order to assist with transportation of cats.

 Your role will consist in assisting cat trappers to ferry cats to/from the vet or return them to their location.

 Requirements: You must own your own car and have sufficient space to fit a few cages in (note that this can at time be messy and you will be provided with a plastic sheet to protect your car).
 An interest in cat trapping will be an advantage.

 Commitment: variable, but you need to be dependable when you have agreed to a transport duty.